makrai/notes/stalnaker68-cond.md

 # IV.
 The logical problem: general considerations 10

-* The traditional strategy for a problem like the logical problem of conditionls
+* The traditional strategy for a problem like the logical problem of conditional
-  * show that the unclear or objectionable phrase was dispensable, or replaceable by something clear and harmless.
+* show that the unclear or objectionable phrase was dispensable, or replaceable by something clear and harmless
 * Analysis
   * unpacking making manifest of what was latent in the concept or
   * replacement of a vague idea by a precise one, adequate to the same purposes as the old expression, but problem-free
 * The semantic theory of conditionals can also be viewed either as ~ or ~
   * construction of a concept to replace an unclear notion of ordinary language,
   * explanation of a commonly used concept
-    * I see the theory in the latter way: no recommendation or stipulation is
+  * I see the theory in the latter way (no recommendation or stipulation)
 * hE the theory is not a description of linguistic usage
-  * explaine the structure of a concept
+* explain the structure of a concept
-  * Linguistic facts what we would say in this or that context, and what sounds odd to the native speaker are relevant as evidence, since one may
+* Linguistic facts what we would say in this or that context, and what sounds odd to the native speaker are relevant as evidence
-    * concepts are to some extent mirrored in language.
+* concepts are to some extent mirrored in language
 * The 'facts', taken singly, need not be decisive [döntő]
-  * A recalcitrant [makacs] counter-example may be judged a deviant use or a different sense of the word.
-We can claim that
+* A recalcitrant [makacs] counter-example may be judged a deviant use or a different sense of the word
   * a paraphrase is necessary,
 * or even that ordinary language is systematically mistaken about the concept we are explaining
 * such ad hoc hypotheses and qualifications diminish both the plausibility and the explanatory force of a theory
 * While we are not irrevocably bound to the linguistic facts, there are no 'don't cares' contexts of use with which we are not concerned, since any context can be relevant as evidence for or against an analysis
 * A general interpretation which avoids dividing senses and accounts for the behavior of a concept in many contexts fits the familiar pattern of scientific explanation in which diverse, seemingly unlike surface phenomena are seen as deriving from some common source
-  => I take it as a strong point in favor of the semantic theory that
-    it treats the conditional as a univocal concept
+=> I take it as a strong point in favor of the semantic theory that it treats the conditional as a univocal concept

 # V. Pragmatic ambiguity 11

-* I have argued that the conditional connective is semantically unambiguous.
+* I have argued that the conditional connective is semantically unambiguous
-* It is obvious, however, that the context of utterance, the purpose of the assertion, and the beliefs of the speaker or his community may make a difference to the interpretation of a counterfactual.
-How do we
+* It is obvious, however, that the context of utterance, the purpose of the assertion, and the beliefs of the speaker or his community may make a difference to the interpretation of a counterfactual
-* the notion of ambiguity.
+* the notion of ambiguity
   * A sentence is ambiguous if there is more than one proposition which it may properly be interpreted to express
   * Ambiguity may be
-    * syntactic (more than one grammatical structure,
+    * syntactic (more than one grammatical structure)
     * semantic (if one of the words has more than one meaning), or
-    * pragmatic (if the interpretation depends directly on the context of use).
+    * pragmatic (if the interpretation depends directly on the context of use)
       * probably the most common in natural languages
-      * Any sentence involving pronouns, tensed verbs, articles or quantifiers is pragmatically ambiguous.
-For example, the proposition
+      * Any sentence involving pronouns, tensed verbs, articles or quantifiers is pragmatically ambiguous
-      * the truth conditions for "All's well that ends well" depends on the domain of discourse.
-If the theory presented above is correct, then
+        * eg the truth conditions for "All's well that ends well" depends on the domain of discourse
-      * we may add conditional sentences to this list.
-The truth conditions for
+      * we may add conditional sentences to this list
         * depend on the specification of an s-function
 * The grounds for treating the ambiguity of conditional sentences as pragmatic rather than semantic are
   * the same as the grounds for treating the ambiguity of quantified sentences as pragmatic
   * simplicity and systematic coherence
   * The truth conditions for quantified statements vary with a change in the domain of discourse, but